Synthesis of Phospholipids

 Choline is first activated by phosphorylation and then by coupling to CDP prior to attachment to a 1,2-diacylglycerol.
 The phosphorylation of choline is catalyzed by choline kinase-α (encoded by the CHKA gene).
 Humans express two choline kinase genes, CHKA and CHKB (choline kinase-β; formerly called choline kinase-like, CHKL).
 The CHKA encoded enzyme is also responsible for the phosphorylation and activation of ethanolamine.

 Phosphocholine is then converted to CDP-choline by the enzymes of the cytidylyltransferase family.
 Humans express three genes in this family, PCYT1A (phosphate cytidylyltransferase 1, choline, alpha), PCYT1B (phosphate cytidylyltransferase 1, choline, beta), and PCYT2 (phosphate cytidylyltransferase 2, ethanolamine).
 The PCYT1A and PCYT1B encoded enzymes are involved in CDP-choline synthesis while the PCYT2 encoded enzyme is involved in CDP-ethanolamine synthesis.
-The PCYT1A enzyme contains a nuclear localization signal and thus, it is predominantly found in this compartment.
+The PCYT1A enzyme contains a nuclear localization signal and thus, it is predominantly found in this organelle.

 Phosphatidylcholines are then synthesized from CDP-choline and a 1,2-diacylglycerol with concomitant release of CMP.
 The 1,2-diacylglycerols are derived from the action of enzymes of the phospholipid phosphatase family, such as lipin-1 (encoded by the LPIN1 gene), phospholipid phosphatase 1 (encoded by the PLPP1 gene), phospholipid phosphatase 2 (encoded by the PLPP2 gene), and phospholipid phosphatase 3 (encoded by the PLPP3 gene).
 The last reaction of PC synthesis is catalyzed by diacylglycerol cholinephosphotransferase which is encoded by the CHPT1 (choline phosphotransferase 1) gene.
 The CHPT1 encoded enzyme is often referred to as CDP-choline:1,2-diacylglycerol cholinephosphotransferase.